 Theories of Compensation Management

 Theories help to find out the most suitable components of compensation.
-These are discussed below in detail:
+Following are the theories of compensation management:

 - Equity Theory